 We've already seen in the example above how to find the base area of a square.
 The general formula for the base of a rectangular based pyramid is just as easy:

-b denote the lengths of sides of the base.
+where a and b denote the lengths of the sides of the base.
 The last step in our considerations is given by:

 total_surface_area = base_area + lateral_surface_area,